 To make this magical plant-based cream of chicken recipe, you’ll need just a few basic ingredients:

 - Red lentils – These are the KEY to creating that incredible real deal texture.
 I know it sounds a little weird, but TRUST.

 - Unsalted / unroasted cashews – These add incredible creaminess and fat to our condensed soup.
 If you have a nut allergy, you can sub sunflower seeds or hulled hemp seeds.

 - Vegan chicken-style bouillon powder – We always use our homemade vegan bouillon powder, so I can’t vouch for other brands.

 - Sea salt

 How to Make This Vegan Condensed Cream of Chicken Soup

 It could NOT be easier to make this vegan condensed cream of chicken soup.
-You’ll start by throwing all five ingredients into a medium sauce pan, bring it to a boil, and let it simmer for 10 minutes.
+You’ll start by throwing all five ingredients into a medium sauce pan.
+Then, bring it to a boil and let it simmer for 10 minutes.

-Next up, carefully add the contents of that simmering pot to your Vitamix or other high-powered blender and blend on high until smooth and luxuriously creamy.
+Next up, carefully add the contents of that simmering pot to your Vitamix or other high-powered blender.
+Blend on high until smooth and luxuriously creamy.
 It’s basically mandatory to take a taste at this point, both to test and adjust seasonings and also to marvel at the beauuutiful creation you just made!